These states have issued stay-at-home orders. What does that mean?

 Wisconsin

-Wisconsin Gov. Tony Evers tweeted Monday that he would be issuing a "Safer at Home" order on Tuesday.
+Wisconsin Gov. Tony Evers issued a "Safer at Home" order effective Wednesday, March 25 until 8 a.m. on Friday, April 24.

 "Over the past few days, I’ve talked with public health experts and with business leaders and local elected officials around the state.
 Overwhelmingly the response I heard is that we need an all-hands-on-deck approach to stopping the spread of COVID-19 in Wisconsin," Evers tweeted.